-If yes, please answer the questions below for Fall 2021 admissions:
+If yes, please answer the questions below for Fall 2022 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked?
-Yes No If yes, do you release that information to students?
-Do you release that information to school counselors?
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 10 Number accepting a place on the waiting list: 7 Number of wait-listed students admitted: 1 Is your waiting list ranked?
+Yes or No No If yes, do you release that information to students?
+Yes or No N/A Do you release that information to school counselors?
+Yes or No N/A